AberDerBart/mpdscheduler/README.md

 * alarm: an alarm can be set by sending a timestamp on the alarm channel
 * list: returns a list of all currently scheduled items
 * cancel: any scheduled job can be canceled by sending the corresponding index on the cancel channel
+* list_json: returns a json-encoded version of the list of scheduled items

 Any items scheduled to a time in the past are executed immediately.
 Timestamps can be any of the following formats: